 *If applicable - please copy and paste current page URL

 Open Monday to Friday 8.30 AM to 5:20 PM

-Kayaking courses and Canoeing Lessons with Into The Blue
+Kayaking courses and Canoeing Lessons Near You

 • Learn kayaking on the canal/River Dee in Wales • Essential kayaking skills are taught on flat water • Second session paddling out on the moving waters • Spectators can watch from the river/canal bank